Iris graminea: Cultivation

-The iris has been cultivated since at least 1568.
+The plant has been cultivated since at least 1568.
 It was first grown in Cambridge Botanic Garden in 1733, where it was labelled as narrow leafed plum scent iris.
-For many years it was grown in St. Petersburg Botanical Garden, and the botanical garden of Ufa.
+For many years it was also grown in St. Petersburg Botanical Garden, and the botanical garden of Ufa.

-It is the most commonly grown Iris spuria species, and can be easily found in plants nurseries, though it is most commonly known in Europe.

 Propagation

-It can also be propagated by division or by seed growing.
+It can be propagated by division or by seed growing.
 It rarely needs lifting and dividing.
 Large clumps of mature plants can be lifted between mid-summer to early autumn, then divided before being replanted.
-As it does not like root disturbance, so seed growing is preferred.
-If re-planted, they can take a year to 'settle' before beginning to bloom again.
+As it does not like root disturbance, seed growing is preferred.
+If re-planted, they can take a year to settle before beginning to bloom again.

-Seeds are collected from the pods after flowering.
-Seeds are then sown in containers in a cold frame in autumn, or between September to May.
-Seeds should be kept moist for about 2–4 weeks and also warm (at about 15–20 °C).
-Then temperatures between −4 °C and + 4 °C suspend for 4–6 weeks.
-These conditions are best reached at the autumn sowing outdoors.
-Seed trays should then be kept at temperatures of 5 °C to + 10 °C after the cooling period, for a few weeks.
-In the wild, these freezing and heat period) conditions take place naturally.
-The plants need to grow and mature for about 2–3 years before they begin to flower.